cauwt/articles/index_matrix_en.md

 ----
 ### 6. Summary

 This article gives an overall introduction to the methodology of Didi's indicator matrix construction and the development of the underlying tool products.
-Currently we have implemented the process connection between indicator dictionary and development tool.
-In the following plan, we will establish the connection with data consumption products by providing data services through DataAPI.
-The methodology and tools of indicator matrix construction has been popularized in Didi Group Inc. Departments of Online Appointment Car, Common Services and Car Services have started using them.
-By now there are 5000+ indicators in our indicator matrix, which has covered company's core business panels, 88 data domains, 385 business processes and 52 business scenarios.
+Currently we have automated connection between indicator dictionary and development tool.
+In the following plan, we will automate the connection with data consumption products by providing data services through DataAPI.
+The methodology and tools of indicator matrix construction has been popularized in Didi Group Inc. Departments such as Online Appointment Car, Common Services and Car Services have started using them.
+By now there are 5000+ indicators in our indicator matrix, which have covered company's core business panels, 88 data domains, 385 business processes and 52 business scenarios.
 The methodology and tools will be continuously improved.